 Introduction to SWPBIS

-PBIS is an Implementation framework for maximizing the selection and use of evidence-based prevention and intervention practices along a multi-tiered continuum that supports the academic, social, emotional, and behavioral competence of all students.
+The PBIS implementation framework helps to select and use the most relevant practices to support the academic, social, emotional, and behavioral competence of all students.

 PBIS, MTSS, and RTI are organizational frameworks that support educators to use high leverage classroom practices, to create a positive, predictable learning environment.